ISS: ERA (European Robotic Arm)

 The International Space Station already features two robotic arms: Canadarm2 and the Japanese Experiment Module Remote Manipulator System.
 Both play a crucial role in berthing visiting vehicles and grappling external payloads on the US and Japanese modules.

-ERA comes to the stage to service the Russian segment.
-Even though the Multipurpose Laboratory Module will be its home base, ERA’s design and flexibility provide the freedom to move hand-over-hand around the Russian parts of the Station.
+ERA's purpose is to service the Russian segment.
+Even though the Multipurpose Laboratory Module will be its home base, ERA’s design and it's flexibility means it can move hand-over-hand around the Russian parts of the Station.
 It will supplement the two ‘Strela’ cargo cranes.

 The mounting points on the Russian segment are optimized for the robotic arm.
-There is no need for ERA to manipulate spacecraft – Russian spacecraft dock automatically.
+With ERA Russian spacecrafts dock automatically.

 Seven Degrees of Freedom

-There is something ‘human’ about the robotic arm.
-A quick glance brings to mind features of a human upper body.
-ERA consists of two wrists, two limbs, two end effectors and one elbow joint together with electronics and cameras.
+ERA strongly resembles the upper human body giving it a 'human' element.
+It consists of two wrists, two limbs, two end effectors and one elbow joint together with electronics and cameras.

 ERA is functionally symmetrical.
 Both ends act as either a ‘hand’ for the robot, or the base from which it can operate.
 After arm relocation on the Station, the wrist can change into a shoulder and vice versa.

 Its seven rotational joints – roll, yaw and pitch joints – provide a larger range of motion than a human arm.
 The robot can walk end-over-end grappling standard fixtures of the Russian segment in an inchworm-like movement.